wdi-sg/gitbook-2018/02-js-jquery/js-prototypes/class.md

 }
 ```

-Notice our use of the keyword `this`.
+Notice that the word `House` is capitalized.
+This is to differ a `class` with any other normal `variable`.
+Also notice our use of the keyword `this`.
 Since we don't know what the value for the parameters will be, we use `this` as a placeholder.
 When we call the `House` function, we add in our values.
 To create an object instance using a constructor function, we use the `new` keyword.
 Here is an example of how we would create our four houses using a constructor function and the `new` keyword:

 ```
 var house1 = new House(3000, 3, 2)